michelruizfuentes/-SDS192-MP3/README.md

 # Deaths from Opioid Overdoses in New Jersey From 2012 to 2015

+Group Project Authors
+- Brianna Mateo
-- Brianna Mateo, Michel Ruiz-Fuentes
+- Michel Ruiz-Fuentes

+Course and Instructor
 - SDS192 (02) Introduction to Data Science
+- Professor Kim

+Submission Date
-- 23 Nov.
-2021
+- Tuesday November 23, 2021

 ## Introduction